To the lovers past for all you have shown me.

 In all transparency, this has been my most vulnerable writing to post publicly.
 I went back and forth making this public and then turning back into a draft version.

 What struck me, is to observe that my writings aren't about the long term relationships or the "traditional" partnership.
 The ones I write to are the ones that moved in a state of fluidity and freedom.
 By no means does this discount longer term partnerships.
-In fact, that letter would be much too long to read.
+In fact, that letter would be much too long to read & I keep it to myself.
 What I believe, in general, is that time is relative to what we learn within our heart.
-The ones who are most potent transcend the idea of what something "should" look like when it comes to love.
 There is no right or wrong way.
 Every connection is unique in what it needs so that one another can reach their full potential.
+And, maybe one day I will meet that person who I chose to commit to walk the path of life with.
+It is these experiences that I am grateful for because they have reflected myself back to me.
+So, when that day does come, I will arrive to my fullest.

 For the woman who showed me that it doesn’t matter if one is a she/he/they, my heart knows no bounds in identity.
 That I see the other's heart first and open to the connection.
 That this body is a vessel that is in an ebbing flow.
 To this woman who saw me deeper than any other, who encouraged my wings to spread, who shows up in her own vulnerability and journey.
 To our resonate love for nature and expressing our wildness.
 Thank you for the reminder that the path I take is not a straight one, but instead, a heart guided fluid and flowing path.

-To you- in learning new ways of intimacy.
-For transparent conversation of equal attraction and mutual understanding that neither of us were in a place to be sexually involved without the risk of hurting the other.
-To finding new ways of expressing attraction that have nothing to do with sex.
+To the man- in learning new ways of intimacy.
+For transparent conversation of respect and mutual understanding that neither of us were in a place to be sexually involved without the risk of hurting the other.
+To finding new ways of expressing attraction that have nothing to do with physical intimate touch.
 For the nights spent circling one another on the dance floor.
 To lips becoming so close but never close enough.
 To sitting together for hours in singing and meditation in front of the wood burning stove, to lying on the forest floor hand in hand.
 For being honest with where we were in full responsibility in how we show up for another.
 For a timeless connection that goes much further than the physical plane.
+For showing me that clarity and transparent communication is of upmost importance, to not be timid, to be straight forward.
+In vulnerable honesty, beautiful & powerful relations are created.

 And to you- For openness in expressing mutual attraction.
 For your honesty in saying that you were still attracted to another lover but also wanted to explore being with me.
 For your courage in saying you weren’t able to be present as things progressed.
 For sitting there in that restaurant when I was hurt and angry and receiving me fully.
 For holding space for us both to show up fully in our humanness and our wounding.
 For remaining my friend.
 Knowing you is what inspires me to make my move back to Colorado.
 Thank you for encouraging me to express the wild climbing nature of myself.
 The one who inspires to lay in the dirt and endlessly explore.